NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.reader.batchSizeRows"></a>spark.rapids.sql.reader.batchSizeRows|Soft limit on the maximum number of rows the reader will read per batch.
 The orc and parquet readers will read row groups until this limit is met or exceeded.
 The limit is respected by the csv reader.|2147483647
 <a name="sql.replaceSortMergeJoin.enabled"></a>spark.rapids.sql.replaceSortMergeJoin.enabled|Allow replacing sortMergeJoin with HashJoin|true
 <a name="sql.shuffle.spillThreads"></a>spark.rapids.sql.shuffle.spillThreads|Number of threads used to spill shuffle data to disk in the background.|6
+<a name="sql.udfCompiler.enabled"></a>spark.rapids.sql.udfCompiler.enabled|When set to true, Scala UDFs will be considered for compilation as Catalyst expressions|false
 <a name="sql.variableFloatAgg.enabled"></a>spark.rapids.sql.variableFloatAgg.enabled|Spark assumes that all operations produce the exact same result each time.
 This is not true for some floating point aggregations, which can produce slightly different results on the GPU as the aggregation is done in parallel.
 This can enable those operations if you know the query is only computing it once.|false

 ## Supported GPU Operators and Fine Tuning